bcrumpton/bcrumpton.com/about/index.md

 ### A drumming🥁, coding👨‍💻, cycling🚴‍♂️ friend
 #### Originally from SC -> Now living in TN

 I've been playing drums since 2003.
 I currently play in a band called Moru.
-It is one of the most fun things in my life and I wouldn't stop for anything.

 ![Show at Insanity Skate Park](images/drumming.jpg)